Lockheed C-130 Hercules: Military

-A USMC KC-130F Hercules performing takeoffs and landings aboard the aircraft carrier in 1963.
-The aircraft is now displayed at the National Museum of Naval Aviation.
+A USMC KC-130F Hercules performing takeoffs and landings aboard the aircraft carrier in 1963: The aircraft is now displayed at the National Museum of Naval Aviation.

-The first production batch of C-130A aircraft were delivered beginning in 1956 to the 463d Troop Carrier Wing at Ardmore AFB, Oklahoma, and the 314th Troop Carrier Wing at Sewart AFB, Tennessee.
+The first production batch of C-130A aircraft was delivered beginning in 1956 to the 463d Troop Carrier Wing at Ardmore Air Force Base (AFB), Oklahoma, and the 314th Troop Carrier Wing at Sewart AFB, Tennessee.
 Six additional squadrons were assigned to the 322d Air Division in Europe and the 315th Air Division in the Far East.
-Additional aircraft were modified for electronics intelligence work and assigned to Rhein-Main Air Base, Germany while modified RC-130As were assigned to the Military Air Transport Service (MATS) photo-mapping division.
-The C-130A entered service with the U.S. Air Force in December 1956.
+Additional aircraft were modified for electronics intelligence work and assigned to Rhein-Main Air Base, Germany, while modified RC-130As were assigned to the Military Air Transport Service photo-mapping division.
+The C-130A entered service with the USAF in December 1956.

+In January 1957, Lockheed conducted the first flight of a C-130A (S/N 55-0021) modified with a ski-wheel configuration that could operate from conventional runways and snow- or ice-covered surfaces.
+In February, Task Force Slide began in Bemidji, Minnesota, to develop, test, and validate procedures for what would become the C-130D.
+Flights were conducted on the frozen surface of nearby lakes and included rocket-assisted takeoff.
+Task Force Slide continued into 1958 and by the end of the year, 12 modified C-130As, now designated C-130Ds had been delivered to the 61st Troop Carrier Squadron to support construction of two DEW Line radar sites on the Greenland ice cap.
+The LC-130H variant remains the largest aircraft in the world capable of landing on snow and ice using skis.

 In 1958, a U.S. reconnaissance C-130A-II of the 7406th Support Squadron was shot down over Armenia by four Soviet MiG-17s along the Turkish-Armenian border during a routine mission.

-Australia became the first non-American operator of the Hercules with 12 examples being delivered from late 1958.
-The Royal Canadian Air Force became another early user with the delivery of four B-models (Canadian designation CC-130 Mk I) in October / November 1960.
+Australia became the first non-American operator of the Hercules, with 12 planes being delivered from late 1958.
+The Royal Canadian Air Force became another early user with the delivery of four B-models (Canadian designation CC-130 Mk I) in October/November 1960.